aboodmufti/AMConstraints/README.md

 This framework is basically a wrapper around the anchor API that Apple introduced in iOS 9.
 It provides functions that are supposed to make dealing with constriants easier.
 This is still a work in progress though.

+## Docs
+[Here](https://aboodmufti.github.io/AMConstraints/docs) you can find the official library documentation.

 # Installation